Ayaba Cho Lucas: Anglophone Crisis

-As leader of the Ambazonia Governing Council, Ayaba and Chairman Benedict Kuah oversaw the creation of the Ambazonia Defence Forces, which carried out its first guerilla action on September 9, 2017.
+As leader of the AGovC, Ayaba and Chairman Benedict Kuah oversaw the creation of the Ambazonia Defence Forces, which carried out its first guerilla action on September 9, 2017.
 This was the first armed action by Ambazonian separatists in what would become known as the Anglophone Crisis.
 This happened seven weeks before the Interim Government of Ambazonia was established, and months before it endorsed an armed struggle.